Pain and Occupational Therapy: 4 Ways to Help Avoid Catastrophization

 Stop talking about it.

 Reconsider pain as the fifth vital sign.
-It unnecessary to ask about pain.
-If pain is a limiting factor, your clinical reasoning and your patient’s own words will let you know.
+It unnecessary to ask about it.
+If it’s a limiting factor, your clinical reasoning and your patient’s own words will let you know.

 3. Suggest new rumination